-Thanks to the ubiquity of smartphones and digital cameras, photography is now a near constant presence in our daily lives.
+Thanks to the ubiquity of smartphones and digital cameras, photography is now a near-constant presence in our daily lives.
 Selecting the photographs worthy of being considered art is no easy task as art galleries in Hong Kong have to sift through an increasing amount of dross to discover the true gems.
 But these speciality Hong Kong galleries are happy to tackle the challenge.
 From local newbie and indie gallery Bamboo Scenes to private art museum F11 Foto Museum to travel agency art space The Haven, here are seven institutions leading the way here in the city and to view incredible Hong Kong photography.

 Hong Kong’s best photo galleries

-Attempting to kill two birds with one stone, Bamboo Scenes was established last year by Madelon de Grave as an online-only platform for Hong Kong-based photographers to share their work with a broader audience and for local art lovers to collect prints at affordable prices.
+Attempting to kill two birds with one stone, Bamboo Scenes was originally established in 2017 by Madelon de Grave as an online-only platform for Hong Kong-based photographers to share their works with a broader audience and for local art lovers to collect prints at affordable prices.
 “What I love about photography is that it captures little moments that we wouldn’t notice on a regular day,” de Grave tells us.
 “It is a common visual language that can bring people together.”
 The gallery now has a permanent space recently opened in Sai Ying Pun, where you can view works and pick up prints.
-10 percent of sale profits are donated to charity.
-De Grave explains: “Our task is to make these images more permanent than just digital while also challenging the art scene.” bambooscenes.com.
+10 percent of sale profits are also donated to charity.
+De Grave explains: “Our task is to make these images more permanent than just digital while also challenging the art scene.”

 Sarah Greene founded Blue Lotus Gallery more than a decade ago with the original aim of focusing on local artists.
 It was a collaboration with printing house Asia One that ignited her interest in photography.
-“Photography is the media with the most direct translation of a reality,” states Greene.
-“And we were the first to consistently build programmes around exploring Hong Kong’s identity through photography.”
+“Photography is the media with the most direct translation of a reality,” states Greene, adding that Blue Lotus was “the first to consistently build programmes around exploring Hong Kong’s identity through photography”.
 The gallery’s biggest achievements include the rediscovery of local artist Fan Ho and the publication of Marcel Heijnen’s popular Hong Kong Shop Cats.
 Start here to discover the next big thing in Hong Kong photography.

 A non-profit art organisation founded by four veteran photographers more than 10 years ago, Lumenvisum is an open platform that encourages cultural and educational exchanges between artists and art lovers.
 Since its opening, the gallery has collaborated with more than 60 local artists, including Yau Leung, So Hing-keung and Joseph Fung.
 Be enchanted by the works of local talents and expand your worldview via their refreshing perspectives.